Chapter 2: Variables & Data Types

 The cool thing about variables are their ability to have names other than x.
 Variable names can:

-- contain letters, numbers, and underscores
+- Contain letters, numbers, and underscores

-- not contain spaces or special symbols (like ! or $)
+- Not contain spaces or special symbols (like ! or $)

 obj my_favorite_number = 69;